-How to Downgrade from iOS 15 to iOS 14
+How to Downgrade from iOS 15.1 to iOS 15.0.2

 Apple

-You can only go back to iOS 14.8 iOS 14.7.1.
+You can only go back to iOS 15.0.2.
 You can’t go back further than that.
-The path back to iOS 14.7 is closed and it won’t re-open.
+The path back to iOS 15.0.2 and below is closed and it won’t re-open.

-It used to be that you could only downgrade for a limited amount of time before Apple would close things off.
-This time, we expect Apple to keep at least one version of iOS 14 available at all times.

 Apple will allow users to stay on iOS 14 and those that choose to do so will continue to receive security updates and bug fixes for lingering issues.
+So, at some point, we expect the downgrade to iOS 14 to open up again.

-Once you downgrade, you can only restore a backup that you made on iOS 14.8 or iOS 14.7.1 so keep that in mind in case you need to restore a backup.
+Once you downgrade, you can only restore a backup that you made on iOS 15.0.2 so keep that in mind in case you need to restore a backup.

 Most users will have a recent backup, but you may lose some items if you aren’t regularly backing up your photos and messages to iCloud.